RBEGamer/MixMeasureBuddy/README.md

 The microcontroller firmware of the `Raspberry Pi Pico` was created in micropython and is automatically created with the pre-built image.
 The source code files are located in the folder `src/firmware_rp2040` and the Python source code files in the folder `src/firmware_rp2040/src`.
 The program `Thonny` can be used to adapt the software directly on the scale.

+## DIFFERENT HARDWARE CONFIG

+The global hardware configuration (used display type, pin definitions and other settings) are stored in the `Config.py` loacted in the virtual filesystem.
+Its possbile to modify this file using the `REPL` or` Thonny` as described above.

 ## STRUCTURE